BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/SurfaceNetsFilter.md

 ![Exterior Node Types](Images/SurfaceNets_NodeType_Exterior.png)

+### Exterior or Boundary Faces

+Triangle faces that bound the virtual volume will have one of the Face Labels components set to a value of -1.
+If you want to filter out those triangles, you can set any triangle face where at least one of the Face Labels = -1 to be filtered out.
+You can also run a Threshold Objects (Advanced) filter, those face labels as "TRUE" instead and then run the "Remove Marked Triangles" filter to remove them from the surface mesh.

 ## Notes

-This filter should be used in place of the "QuickMesh Surface Filter".
+- This filter can be used in place of the "QuickMesh Surface Filter" and "Laplacian Smoothing Filter".
+- This filter can use substantially more memory than the QuickMesh Filter

 % Auto generated parameter table will be inserted here